iliadisd/Thesis-Homomorphic-Encryption-using-Microsoft-SEAL-and-FPGA-Acceleration/readme.md

 intensive parts of the SEAL library to reconfigurable devices.
 In this Thesis, a small but rather costly part of the SEAL library is accelerated using the Alveo U200
 Data Accelerator Card.
 To specify which function/operation should be accelerated, Intel® VTune™ Profiler was used for the analysis of the CKKS example that Microsoft
 SEAL provides, using an i5-9600k system.
 This methodlogy, determined the most costly function, which is divide_uint128_uint64_inplace_generic.
 The entire library is run at the host (PC) side, except for the costly operation of division, which is executed at the source (accelerator) side.
-By doing this, a X92.66 speedup was achieved, in regard with this costly operation.
+By doing this, a X92.66 speedup was achieved, thus accelerating this costly operation.